Property Ownership in Thailand

 In most case*, Foreign persons are not permitted to own land.
-They cannot purchase a land under their name.
-However, foreigners are allowed to own the property built on the land, and lease the land for period of 30 years renewable.
+They cannot purchase land under their name.
+However, foreigners are allowed to own the property built on the land and lease the land for a period of 30 years renewable.

-*Foreigners may own up to one rai of land (0.4 acre) for residential purposes if granted permission by Minister of Ministry of Interior, and must remit a total of at least THB 40 million into Thailand over a minimum period of five years in a specific businesses or activities.
+*Foreigners may own up to one rai of land (0.4 acres) for residential purposes if granted permission by Minister of Ministry of Interior and must remit a total of at least THB 40 million into Thailand over a minimum period of five years in specific businesses or activities.

 Foreigners are allowed to purchase leasehold interests in land.
-For residential purpose, the maximum lease term is 30 years with possibility to renew.
+For a residential purpose, the maximum lease term is 30 years with the possibility to renew.